 Coronavirus is placing new financial strains on many workers – whether from scaled back working hours or parents juggling childcare while working from home.

-is also finding ways to support their people financially.
-Employees received to offset the unforeseen financial burdens of the crisis.
+Workday is also finding ways to support their people financially.
+Employees received a cash bonus to offset the unforeseen financial burdens of the crisis.
 The company is also setting up a relief fund to help employees with “significant hardships.”

 Practice active, frequent and honest communication